Frequently Asked Questions

 GRE verbal, quantitative, and writing scores are used as part of the admissions process.
 The GRE Advanced Psychology Test is not required for admission, but may be considered, especially for students without an undergraduate degree in psychology.
 To ensure consideration for admission, it is recommended that the GRE be taken no later than October of the year before admission is desired.
 For information concerning the GRE, contact the college or university nearest you or visit the GRE website.

+We admit several international students each year.
 Applicants from outside the U.S. should check out the International Admissions page for further information about special arrangements and requirements for attending school in the U.S.

 Students in both emphases of the program must complete 2-6 credit hours of practicum experience.
 These experiences are designed to give students practical experience relevant to their career interests.
 Students in the Social emphasis generally fulfill their practica hours by completing a research project (independent of their thesis) in collaboration with a faculty member, presenting this project at a regional or national conference, and submitting it for publication in a professional journal.
 Students in the Clinical Science emphasis obtain supervised experience working in the capacity of a psychologist-trainee at an appropriate mental health agency or program.
 For more information on typical practica experiences, contact the Area Coordinator for Social or Clinical Science.